Canadian North Cascades Rock Climbing

 BETA PHOTO: Light blue - Canadian North Cascades Red - Coast ...

 Most of the North Cascades are in Washington state.
 The Fraser River separates the North Cascades from the Coast Range.
 South of the Fraser River and north of the international border, there are important north cascade peaks in British Columbia.

 British Columbia's North Cascades have the two best faces in the entire Cascade Range; Mount Sleese and Steinbok Peak.
 Yak Peak's face also looks better than Liberty Bell, Bear Mountain, Index, or Mox Peaks.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Canadian North Cascades:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Canadian North Cascades:

 Featured Route For Canadian North Cascades

 Northeast Buttress 5.9 5c 17 VI 17 HVS 5a North America

 This is an absolute classic route, one of the 50, moderate, with excellent climbing, exposure, and adventure.
 It is not to be underestimated though, as it is also very remote and requires a certain amount of detailed planning and luck with the weather.
 It has been climbed in a day, but most parties do it in two nights and 3 days.
 Day one is to get there, arrange the shuttle and hike to the propeller cairn or wooded knoll, day two for the climb, and beginning of the descent to the forested kno...[more]
 Browse More Classics in International

 BETA PHOTO: A page from the Sierra Club book The Wild Cascades...

 Does anyone know the name of this mountain?
 While driving through chilliwack towards Vancouver, if you look to your left at the lickman exit, there are some valleys and the one to the far right has a mountain in the background that kinda resembles the Matterhorn, kinda spire like, Its been in my mind since I first saw it